-For domestic PEPs, using information obtained during account opening or ongoing CDD, similar to other clients, customer risk assessments shall be conducted and risk-based measures taken.
+This also applies to domestic PEPs and persons who are or have been entrusted with a prominent function by an international organization (Note).
+For domestic PEPs or persons who are or have been entrusted with a prominent function by an international organization, using information obtained during account opening or ongoing CDD, similar to other clients, customer risk assessments shall be conducted and risk-based measures stipulated in II-2 (3) (ii) of Guidelines for AML/CFT shall be taken.